semacu/20181003_Intro_git_GitHub/README.md

 *An increasing share of modern research relies on analytical code and software.
 In turn, a good deal of irreproducible research can be attributed to computational tools that are difficult to decipher, use or recreate.
 Through the concerted efforts of computational researchers and stricter guidelines from publishers, the culture of scientific software is now more open and geared toward dissemination than ever [...]*

-- Above all, GitHub has become the go-to site when releasing / sharing code associated to a manuscript or scripts developed within a project.
+- GitHub is becoming the go-to site when it comes to releasing / sharing the code associated to a manuscript or the scripts developed within a project.